Nabinpathak/MCED-Liquid-Biopsy-Intelligence/README.md

 ```
 ## Features Extracted

+The structure utilized in contemporary MCED (Multi-Cancer Early Detection) systems is adopted in this project:

+-	 **Epigenetic divergence**: Systematic hyper/hypomethylation causes tumor methylomes to diverge from normal cells.

+-	 **cfDNA shedding model**: Sensitive pattern extraction is necessary because tumor-derived fragments mingle with vast amounts of healthy DNA.

+-	 **Coverage-aware feature engineering**: Low-coverage  Weighting by coverage and filtering enhances signal quality since CpG sites add noise.

+-	 **Machine learning classification**: Extracted methylation statistics (global, chromosome-wise, hyper/hypo ratios) operate as features for an ML classifier such as XGBoost.

 Each sample is converted to a fixed-length feature vector including:

 Let each CpG site be indexed by i = 1, 2, …, N, with: